Ethics and Applied Philosophy Graduate Conference

 Panel B (4:50pm - 6:20pm ET) — Theorizing Action

-Speaker: Simon Francesco Di Rupo: The importance of interfaith dialogue in approaching environmental ethics.
+Speaker: Simon Francesco Di Rupo (Università degli Studi di Perugia): The importance of interfaith dialogue in approaching environmental ethics.
 Raimon Panikkar and Pope Francis in comparison

-Speaker: Scott Ryan Maybell: Brandom in the Wild: Recognitive Analysis and Recollective Praxis
+Speaker: Scott Ryan Maybell (Independent): Brandom in the Wild: Recognitive Analysis and Recollective Praxis

 Moderator: Pennda Arami